 In 2005, during the reign of Mike V, the Mike the Tiger Habitat, which is located between Tiger Stadium and the Pete Maravich Assembly Center on LSU’s campus, received a huge improvement worth $3.7 million and increased his space to 15,000 square feet.
 The upgraded habitat features lush planting, a live oak tree, a waterfall and a stream evolving from a rocky backdrop overflowing with plants and trees.

-Currently, Mike VII lives in the beautiful habitat — the third of the live mascots to live in it since the upgrade.
-He took over in 2017 on the first day of the fall semester and has characteristics of both Bengal and Siberian tigers.
+Currently, Mike VII lives in the beautiful habitat — the third of LSU’s live tiger mascots to live in it since the upgrade.
+He took over in 2017 (after Mike VI sadly passed away) on the first day of the fall semester and has characteristics of both Bengal and Siberian tigers.
 All LSU Tigers have been Bengals since the first Mike.